 Goals were sparse but the action plentiful as St. Cloud Apollo outlasted Breck for a 1-0 overtime victory.

-“The goalie bit on Gino’s pass and moved a lot,” Bissett said.
-“That’s what we work on in practice, those passes that get the goalie moving.”
+"The goalie bit on Gino's pass and moved a lot," said Bissett, whose team will play Hermantown in Friday's semifinals.
+"That's what we work on in practice, those passes that get the goalie moving."

 Althaus kept the Eagles in the game despite getting outshot by Breck 25-14.